-Many Probus Clubs up and down the country recap the previous weeks talk before introducing the visiting speakers talk.
+Many Probus Clubs up and down the country recap the previous weeks talk before introducing the visiting speaker.

-This reminds members of the talk by highlighting the main points.
+This reminds members of the talk by highlighting the main points and provides an opportunitiy in creating a talking pint for members.

-The incoming Chairman of 2026 came up with this idea and has introduced this new initiative to engage members using songs.
+The incoming Chairman of 2026 came up with this idea and has introduced this new initiative to engage members using original lyrics and music.

-Before the meeting starts a weekly presentation is screened using the High Definition screen accompanied with song of a previoust talk.
+Before the meeting starts a weekly High Definiton presentation is screened accompanied with song of a previoust talk.
 At the end of the presentation the "Rotherham Probus Welcome Song" is played to set the mood.

-Each week throughout 2026 a new original song is presented to the mebership.
+Each week throughout 2026 a new original song will be presented to the mebership.

 This new concept has been fully embrased with members actively engaged through tapping toes and mouthing and singing along with the song as the lryics are presented along with each song.

-Some of the songs have been challenging.
-The Treaty of Versailles needed to have the word "reparations" in the lyrics of the song.
-Whilst some members thought the talk given on the "Passion Play" held in "Oberammergau" every 10 years would have been impossible to create a suitable song covering the main point of the presentation.
+Writing some of the songs have been challenging.
+The Treaty of Versailles needed to have the word reparations in the lyrics of the song.
+Whilst some members thought the talk given on the "Passion Play" held in Oberammergau every 10 years would have been impossible to create a suitable song covering the main point of the presentation (follow the link below and comment).

 A library of this years songs will be placed in a Music Library for you to enjoy.